marcogarofal/DeXMS/README.md

 **2. Requirements**

-DeXMS ensures interoperability of services and things developped in Java.
+DeXMS developped in Java it is sucessfully tested on Linux based operating system.

 **3. Inteconnecting services and things**